 Seeing an Apple logo makes me think of imagination and possibility—I know the experience is going to be clean, intuitive and perfectly tuned; and the service is going to be next level.
 That didn’t happen by accident.
 Apple, like most great brands, has intentionally created a brand by ensuring everyone is singing from the same hymnal.
 Whether you are reading apple.com, following instructions to set up your iPhone, or talking to a “Genius” at the Apple Store, the experience is consistent: simple, intuitive, and jargon-free.
 Not every brand experience is visual—a common language and shared story is the one thing to ensure each touchpoint holds true.

 Think what you may about lululemon, they have this dialled.
-The minute someone is hired they are inducted via a crash course in the lulu language: customers are “guests”, salespeople are “educators”, stores are “showrooms”,“time integrity” means starting and ending meetings on time, to “get clear” on something means creating mutual alignment and understanding.
+The minute someone is hired they are inducted via a crash course in the lulu language: customers are “guests”, salespeople are “educators”, stores are “showrooms”, the term “time integrity” means starting and ending meetings on time, to “get clear” on something means creating mutual alignment and understanding.
 It’s eye-roll inducing, yes, but it’s also very powerful.
 The result is a high performance culture and a very rich customer experience.
 All starting with words.

 Brand = perception